apache/airflow/docs/apache-airflow/howto/operator/python.rst

 All supported options are listed in the `requirements file format <https://pip.pypa.io/en/stable/reference/requirements-file-format/#supported-options>`_.

-Virtualenv setup options
+Virtual environment setup options
-^^^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The virtualenv is created based on the global python pip configuration on your worker.
+The virtual environment is created based on the global python pip configuration on your worker.
 Using additional ENVs in your environment or adjustments in the general pip configuration as described in `pip config <https://pip.pypa.io/en/stable/topics/configuration/>`_.

-If you want to use additional task specific private python repositories to setup the virtualenv, you can pass the ``index_urls`` parameter which will adjust the pip install configurations.
+If you want to use additional task specific private python repositories to setup the virtual environment, you can pass the ``index_urls`` parameter which will adjust the pip install configurations.
 Passed index urls replace the standard system configured index url settings.
 To prevent adding secrets to the private repository in your DAG code you can use the Airflow :doc:`../../authoring-and-scheduling/connections`.
 For this purpose the connection type ``Package Index (Python)`` can be used.

-In the special case you want to prevent remote calls for setup of a virtualenv, pass the ``index_urls`` as empty list as ``index_urls=[]`` which forced pip installer to use the ``--no-index`` option.
+In the special case you want to prevent remote calls for setup of a virtual environment, pass the ``index_urls`` as empty list as ``index_urls=[]`` which forced pip installer to use the ``--no-index`` option.

 Caching and re-use
 ^^^^^^^^^^^^^^^^^^

-Setup of virtualenvs is made per task execution in a temporary directory.
-After execution the virtualenv is deleted again.
+Setup of virtual environments is made per task execution in a temporary directory.
+After execution the virtual environment is deleted again.
 Ensure that the ``$tmp`` folder on your workers have sufficient disk space.
 Usually (if not configured differently) the local pip cache will be used preventing a re-download of packages for each execution.

-But still setting up the virtualenv for every execution needs some time.
+But still setting up the virtual environment for every execution needs some time.
 For repeated execution you can set the option ``venv_cache_path`` to a file system folder on your worker.
-In this case the virtualenv will be set up once and be re-used.
-If venv caching is used, per unique requirements set different virtualenv subfolders are created in the cache path.
+In this case the virtual environment will be set up once and be re-used.
+If virtual environment caching is used, per unique requirements set different virtual environment subfolders are created in the cache path.
 So depending on your variations in the DAGs in your system setup sufficient disk space is needed.

 Note that no automated cleanup is made and in case of cached mode.
-All worker slots share the same virtualenv but if tasks are scheduled over and over on different workers, it might happen that venvs are created on multiple workers individually.
+All worker slots share the same virtual environment but if tasks are scheduled over and over on different workers, it might happen that virtual environment are created on multiple workers individually.
 Also if the worker is started in a Kubernetes POD, a restart of the worker will drop the cache (assuming ``venv_cache_path`` is not on a persistent volume).

-In case you have problems during runtime with broken cached virtualenvs, you can influence the cache directory hash by setting the Airflow variable
+In case you have problems during runtime with broken cached virtual environments, you can influence the cache directory hash by setting the Airflow variable
 ``PythonVirtualenvOperator.cache_key`` to any text.
 The content of this variable is uses in the vector to calculate the cache directory key.

-Note that any modification of a cached venv (like temp files in binary path, post-installing further requirements) might pollute a cached venv and the operator is not maintaining or cleaning the cache path.
+Note that any modification of a cached virtual environment (like temp files in binary path, post-installing further requirements) might pollute a cached virtual environment and the operator is not maintaining or cleaning the cache path.